 Read about the impacts of Solar Ready II in this case study produced by the U.S. Department of Energy SunShot Solar Outreach Partnership.
 The case study discusses each of the solar best management practices being implemented by each regional councils’ local governments and the major accomplishments of the project to date.Click HERE to download the case study.

 The regions participating in Solar Ready II include 13 diverse states and Washington, D.C.
 Click on each of the regions to learn more about their individual SRII projects, including BMPs, news updates, and regional scope.

-The best management practices displayed below are aimed at assisting the SRII team’s regional planning councils and their local governments who are implementing solar energy BMPs and other proven strategies, including zoning code improvements, solar access ordinances, building code improvements, streamlined and standardized permits and fees, financing, and many more.
-Click HERE to see the complete list of BMPs!
+As part of the SunShot Initiative, RSCII incentivizes regional awardee teams to make it easier and cost-competitive for Americans to go solar.
+By streamlining permit processes, updating planning and zoning codes, improving standards for connecting solar power to the electric grid, and increasing access to financing, teams will clear a path for rapid expansion of solar energy and serve as models for other communities across the nation.
+The best management practices displayed on the matrix are aimed at assisting the SRII team’s regional planning councils and their local governments who are implementing solar energy BMPs and other proven strategies, including zoning code improvements, solar access ordinances, building code improvements, streamlined and standardized permits and fees, financing, and many more.